lwhiteley/AngularLogExtender/README.md

 ######Step 3.
 Restrict Logging to specific methods

 Add the logExProvider dependency to your AngularJS app to configure logging.
-Pass an array with the methods that should be enabled to the `restrictLogMethods` method
+Pass an array with the methods that should be enabled to the `restrictLogMethods` method. `$warn, $debug, $error` messages won't be displayed in the console

 ```javascript
 app.config([ 'logExProvider', function(logExProvider) {